Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/tree/tree.rst

 Edit mode
 ---------

-Below is an example of a simple menu structure, which can be displayed on the page.
+Here is an example of a simple menu structure, which can be displayed on the page.

 .. figure:: img/tree_img3.png